teabolt/neural-nets/README.md

 * 'timeit' information, between epochs, between start and finish of training
 * a neural net / algorithm / program to determine optimal hyper-parameters (a genetic algorithm?) (automatic logarithmic-scale tests?)
 * non-random / configurable initialisation of a network's weights and biases (zeroed at first?)
-* calculate the variance, etc of the set of all the evaluations of a network (eg: how spread out are the network's accuracies over epochs)
+* calculate the variance, etc of the set of all the evaluations of a network (eg: how spread out are the network's accuracies over epochs) (statistics overview)
 * combine multiple neural networks (for non-overlapping inputs)
 * go beyond MNIST to recognise handwritten digits - train with images of your own handwritten digits, with digits on different backgrounds, coloured instead of grayscale, etc
 * finer control over the network - which neurons connect to which, recurrent instead of only feedforward networks